txt/se16/lectures/github.md

 Read these, now:

-+ [just a simple guide for getting started with git. no deep sh*t)](http://rogerdudler.github.io/git-guide/)" by Roger Dudler.
+1. [just a simple guide for getting started with git. no deep sh*t)](http://rogerdudler.github.io/git-guide/)" by Roger Dudler.
-+ Work this
+2. Work this
   [tutorial on branching](http://pcottle.github.io/learnGitBranching/).

-Have you read that guide?
+Have you read those guides?

 Then you may continue.